What were an Egyptian pharaoh's roles and responsibilities?

 The pharaoh was considered to be a living god on Earth, and as such, he had many responsibilities to both gods and humans.

-He was responsible for maintaining balance in the universe and ensuring that Ma'at (a concept that meant something like "order", "truth" and/or "justice") prevailed.
+He was responsible for maintaining balance in the universe and ensuring that Ma'at (a concept that meant something like "order", "truth", or "justice") prevailed.

-The pharaoh was considered to be the high priest of every temple in Egypt, and as such, they were also responsible for performing rituals and offering sacrifices to the gods.
+As the high priest of every temple in Egypt, the pharaoh was responsible for performing rituals and offering sacrifices to the gods.

 In doing so, he ensured that the gods were happy and that they would continue to provide for the people of Egypt.